 Alternatively the LINK front-end program can also pick up the NCI session restart information in CICS temporary storage on task termination and pass it in a CICS COMMAREA by itself; such a COMMAREA has then to be put into CICS temporary storage again prior to invoking Natural for session resume.

-sessions.
 Natural scans for start-up parameters supplied with the COMMAREA.
+Note that

-Note that when using this technique, potential dynamic parameters cannot be
+when using this technique, potential dynamic parameters cannot be passed

-passed chained to the front-end parameters, that is, the dynamic parameters'
+chained to the front-end parameters, that is, the dynamic parameters' address

-address fields must be zero.
-Instead, potential dynamic parameters can be
+fields must be zero.
+Instead, potential dynamic parameters can be passed via

 If the Natural session is a started task (that is, invoked by an

 LINK/XCTL command by a front-end user program which has been

 STARTed), Natural first scans for startup parameters